jwallwork23/nn_adapt/README.md

-# Emulating goal-oriented metric-based mesh adaptation using neural networks
+# Accelerating goal-oriented error estimation using artificial neural networks

-This repo emulates the metric construction step for anisotropic goal-oriented mesh adaptation using artificial neural networks.
+This repo emulates the error estimation step for anisotropic goal-oriented mesh adaptation using artificial neural networks.

 This is research of the Applied Modelling and Computation Group